LedgerHQ/ledger-live/apps/ledger-live-mobile/docs/llm_e2e_testing.md

 ### Tips for iOS setup

-Most of the setup is taken care of in the React Native docs, but you will have to do some additional installations, such as the Detox CLI and `applesimutils` (MacOS only).
+Most of the setup is taken care of in the React Native docs, but you will have to do some additional installations, such as `applesimutils` (MacOS only).
 After following the above React Native and Detox steps, you should have the following setup:

 - XCode and XCode command line tools - run `xcode-select -v` and `xcrun --version` to make sure these are working
-- `rbenv` is installed and `which ruby` points to an `rbenv` shim, not `usr/bin/ruby`.
-Be sure to follow the steps to add `rbenv` to your shell profile.
+- Latest `ruby` is installed with brew, make sure `$PATH` is updated - `which ruby` points to `/opt/homebrew/opt/ruby/bin/ruby`, not `usr/bin/ruby`.
 - An iPhone simulator for iPhone 14 - open Xcode > Window > Devices and Simulators > Simulators > Add a new device from the '+' sign in the bottom right corner.
 - `applesimutils` is installed via npm.